majacQ/sdk/runtime/vm/service/service.md

 implementation state and will never be appropriate to add to the public api.

+## Middleware Support

+### Single Client Mode

+The VM service allows for an extended feature set via the Dart Development Service (DDS) that forward all core VM service RPCs described in this document to the true VM service.

+When DDS connects to the VM service, the VM service enters single client mode and will no longer accept incoming web socket connections, instead forwarding the web socket connection request to DDS.
+If DDS disconnects from the VM service, the VM service will once again start accepting incoming web socket connections.

+The VM service forwards the web socket connection by issuing a redirect

+### Protocol Extensions

+Middleware like the Dart Development Service have the option of providing functionality which builds on or extends the VM service protocol.
+Middleware which offer protocol extensions should intercept calls to [getSupportedProtocols](#getsupportedprotocols) and modify the resulting [ProtocolList](#protocolist) to include their own [Protocol](#protocol) information before responding to the requesting client.

 ## Public RPCs

 The following is a list of all public RPCs supported by the Service Protocol.